asumagic/AshVM/instructions.md

 - jhz : Pops a value from the stack and if it is STRICTLY HIGHER than zero, jumps to the given pc.
 (1=>0)
 - rjmp : Jumps a given amount of instructions.

-    Debugging (do not rely on those, they are very subject to change / to be deprecated)
+    Debugging (do not rely on those, they are very subject to change / to be deprecated and may have poor performance)
 - print : Prints an integer popped from the stack (1=>0)

     Variables